IOP7755/Everyday_Weather_at_Line/README.md

  Send everyday weather to your Line

 ## Program logic
- First , I want to inform myself of the weather today Then , Line is the most used social media.
+ First , I want to inform myself of the weather today.

+ Then , Line is the most used social media.